Hoglandets-IT/beetl/docs/getting-started.md

 ### Insertion Transformers

 This basic flow has no insertion transformers defined, since they are a more advanced feature.
-You can read more about them in the [insertion transformers documentation](/insertion-transformers)
+You can read more about them in the insertion transformers documentation (/transformers/pre-insertion)

 ::: tip